-Gary H. Palm is a graduate of Wittenberg University and the University of Chicago Law School.
-During his time as a student at the Law School, Mr. Palm volunteered on a pro bono basis in the Edwin F. Mandel Legal Aid Clinic and was instrumental in organizing the first trial practice course.
-Mr. Palm graduated in 1967 and was elected to the Order of the Coif.
+Gary H. Palm is a graduate of Wittenberg University and the Law School.
+During his time as a student at the Law School, Palm volunteered on a pro bono basis in the Edwin F. Mandel Legal Aid Clinic and was instrumental in organizing the first trial practice course.
+Palm graduated in 1967 and was elected to the Order of the Coif.

 He practiced law for three years at Schiff, Hardin and Waite, specializing in convertible subordinated debenture transactions.
 He also worked extensively with other attorneys at Schiff Hardin and several other law firms in pro bono activities on the near north area of Chicago and served on the Board of the Neighborhood Legal Assistance Center.